JCMexplains/writing-for-success-2023/textbook.md

 as well as summarized, paraphrased, or quoted information from the source.

-## 11.5 Critical Thinking and Research Applications
+## 11.5 Critical Thinking And Research Applications

 **Learning Objectives**